Maximal chirality transfer in the photon-graviton conversion in the early universe: Chirality transfer in the Early Universe

 where we introduced the effective mass of the photon $m_{\gamma}^2$ in Eq.\eqref{case1-em-1}.
 This effective mass arises due to the interaction of photons with the highly conducting plasma in the early Universe, which changes the dispersion relation between photon momentum ($k$) and its frequency ($\omega$) giving an effective mass to the photon, $m_{\gamma}^2 = \omega^2 - k^2 \neq 0$.
 To solve Eq.\eqref{case1-em-gw-1}, we follow the approach of Refs.~\cite{2020-Fujita.Kamada.Nakai-PRD,2012-Dolgov.Ejlli-JCAP,2013-Dolgov.Ejlli-PRD,2023-Dolgov.etal-Universe}.
 Focussing on the mode with specific (single) frequency of the propagating waves allows us to decompose the vectors and tensors as

 where we have separated the oscillating part (in time) of the wave from the spatial.
 Using Eq.\eqref{fourier-decomp} in \eqref{case1-em-gw-1} gives

-The above equations can be simplified by assuming that the background magnetic field varies in space on scales much larger than the photon wavelength.
+The above equations might look simpler but are not straightforward to solve exactly.
+However, they can be simplified by assuming that the background magnetic field varies in space on scales much larger than the photon wavelength.
 This allows us to perform the following expansion~\cite{2001-Deffayet.etal.Zaldarriaga-PRD}

 where $-i\partial_z = k$ is the momentum operator, and assuming a general dispersion relation of the form $k=n\omega$ where $n$ is refractive index satisfying $|1-n| \ll 1$, we can write $\omega-i\partial_z = \omega + k \simeq 2\omega$.
 With this, we can write Eq.\eqref{case1-em-gw-system-main} in a simplified form as